aman1rawat/CNet-v2/README.md

 # CNet-v2
 <b>The second (and hopefully better) version of a library made purely in C for creating and training Artificial Neural Networks.<br>
-I will be updating this readme file with necessary explanations and some small snippets of theory whenever necessary.<b><br><br>
+I will be updating this readme file with necessary explanations and some small snippets of theory whenever necessary.</b><br><br>
 Feedbacks and suggestions are highly appreciated :) <br>

 <hr>